 Shaping and Formation of Thin Walled Structures

 Pulsed Electrochemical Machining (PECM) has unique advantages over other conventional fabrication techniques in that it is a non-contact and non-thermal process.
-This allows thin-walled features to either be created or post-machined.
-Features of this type are most often seen in heat exchanger applications (notably microchannel heat exchangers), but Voxel is always interested in exploring new territory.
+This allows thin-walled features to either be created or post-processed, as PECM does not have to worry about thermal sensitivty, recast layers, heat-affected zones or tool distortion.

 The PECM process is also capable of producing very thin walls with high aspect ratios.
 Voxel showed the formation of <0.075mm or <0.003" thick walls with a 20:1 aspect ratio.
 Features of this scale are often typically difficult to achieve with conventional methods due to stresses in the cutting process or high thermal loads.
 However, both of these issues are nonexistent in PECM.